Menu

 Habitats and Wildlife

 The forest here is primarily beech.
 It can be absolutely stunning in the mid-to-late fall.
-There are also numerous rock outcroppings.
+There are also numerous rocky outcroppings.
 A stream runs through the property, plus there is a vernal pool and some red maple swamp on the Bowker Street portion of the property.
 The connector trail to Hatch Lots Conservation Area passes along the edge of Burnt Plain Swamp.

 Burnt Plain Swamp is a large (hundreds of acres) wetland complex.
 It is known as a watershed divide, meaning that the water in one portion of it flows to one watershed, while the water in another portion flows to a different watershed.
 The waters in Burnt Plain Swamp flow north across Grove Street toward the Aaron River Reservoir in Wompatuck State Park and also south into Hoop Pole Swamp, which eventually drains to Third Herring Brook.